hossbeast/fab/libxapi/README.md

       }
     }

 libxapi does no allocation or counting until an error is raised.
-This mean that in the case of an actual ENOMEM, constructing the calltree will fail, so it is recommended to pre-allocate memory to libxapi, viz.
+This means that in the case of an actual ENOMEM, constructing the calltree will fail, so it is recommended to pre-allocate memory to libxapi, viz.